qmk/qmk_firmware/keyboards/converter/modelm_ssk/readme.md

 **IMPORTANT:** It is necessary to skip pin D6 on the Teensy.
 There is an LED attached to this pin, which can cause interference with registering keys.
 Alternatively, you can remove the LED from the board, which is likely to be a permanent modification of the Teensy.
 The choice is yours.
 I am not responsible for any damage to your Teensy or keyboard.

-The SSK does not feature LEDs, so no pins are dedicated to them.
-However, I have not removed the LED code, because some users might like to install aftermarket lock lights.
-Refer to the parent project (above) for LED information.

 ## A note on the Unicomp Mini M

 This configuration will not work out of the box with the [Unicomp Mini M](https://www.pckeyboard.com/page/product/MINI_M).
 That keyboard uses a 16x12 matrix rather than the SSK's 16x8 in order to reduce occurrences of 2KRO lockup.
 It also features lock lights, which the SSK lacks.
 However, it should be possible to map out the Mini M's matrix to get it working.